AyeshaMahmud/project-inspector-gadget/README.md

 # project-inspector-gadget

-Intro project for DSSG bootcamp; predicting building violations for the city of Chicago.
+This project is brought to you by the fabulous team Klatch!

-Making some changes to see if it works.
+The aim of this project is to help the city of Chicago prioritize which buildings to inspect.